microbit-foundation/micropython-microbit-v2-simulator/README.md

    2. the HAL, which may require implementing in the simulator
    3. the filesystem, which has a JavaScript implementation.

-## Web Assembly debugging
+### Web Assembly debugging

 Steps for WASM debugging in Chrome:

-- Add the source folder
+- Add the source folder in dev tools
 - Install the C/C++ debug extension: https://helpgoo.gle/wasm-debugging-extension
-- Enable "WebAssembly Debugging: Enable DWARF support" in DevTools Experiments.
+- Enable "WebAssembly Debugging: Enable DWARF support" in DevTools Experiments
 - DEBUG=1 make

+## Code of Conduct

+Trust, partnership, simplicity and passion are our core values we live and breathe in our daily work life and within our projects.
+Our open-source projects are no exception.
+We have an active community which spans the globe and we welcome and encourage participation and contributions to our projects by everyone.
+We work to foster a positive, open, inclusive and supportive environment and trust that our community respects the micro:bit code of conduct.
+Please see our [code of conduct](https://microbit.org/safeguarding/) which outlines our expectations for all those that participate in our community and details on how to report any concerns and what would happen should breaches occur.